saulius-lipkevicius/Transformed_GA/model/README.md

 ----
 Required formating:
   - *Special* tokens at the beginning and ending of each sentence.
-  - Padding & truncation to a single constant length. (papildyti)
+  - Padding & truncation to a single constant length.
   - Differ *real* tokens from *padding* tokens with attention mask.

 ### Special Tokens

-`[CLS]` - For classification tasks, this token is appended in the beginning of first sentence.
+`[CLS]` - this token is appended in the beginning of first sentence for classification tasks.
 The significance of this token appears after all embeddings and produce classifier value - prediction.

-`[SEP]` - Appears in the ending of *every* sentence and is given to seperate sentences to help model determine something.
+`[SEP]` - this token appears in the ending of *every* sentence and is given to seperate sentences to help model determine something.

-`[PAD]` - Is used to balance every input sequence lenghts.
+`[PAD]` - this token is used to balance every input sequence lenghts.

 <p align="center">
     <img src="./../images/bert.png" alt="Logo" width="70%" height="70%">